jalacloud/Certifications/Microsoft/az-300 study guide.md

 # 1. Deploy and configure infrastructure (40-45%)
 ## Analyze resource utilization and consumption
   - configure diagnostic settings on resources
+    * Enable __guest-level monitoring__ for virtual machines
+    * Requires a "diagnostics storage account" to be created
   - create baseline for resources
     * [security baselines in Azure](https://docs.microsoft.com/en-us/learn/modules/create-security-baselines/)
   - create and test alerts